Tickets to shows don’t pay my bills.

 Then there is the second comment – which to me is mildly offensive.
 I don’t pretend to be any kind of parent on social media – well I don’t mean to… I try my hardest to ensure my kids are growing up to be decent humans who have empathy and kindness (but it’s not really something I think I overtly mention).

-I am a little horrified that by me sharing “what’s on” around town and saying yes to some invitations this somehow makes me a better parent than someone else… my intention has never been to make anyone feel I am any better than anyone else – because I am totally not!
-As I sit here there are piles of unwashed laundry from our ski trip – I hurt my back and I am trying to avoid lifting anything for a few days (I would ask the kids to help but they are with their dad)… most weeks there is a day where I am short on milk or bread as I forgot to pick it up at the shop… there are forms for things at school that go unsigned and all sorts of stuff… oh and I am a single mum so I feel all sorts of guilt about how that might affect the kids long-term… short story is, we (you and me) are all doing our best and I am no yardstick for good or bad parenting!
+Does sharing “what’s on” around town and saying yes to some invitations somehow make me a better parent than someone else… erm #hellno!
+My intention has never been to suggest I am any better than anyone else – because I am totally not!
+As I sit here I am surrounded by piles of unwashed laundry… most weeks there is a day where I am short on milk or bread as #shoppingfail.
+It feels like there are neverending forms for things at school that go unsigned, and as a single mum so I feel #alltheguilt… short story is, we (you and me) are all doing our best and I am no yardstick for good or bad parenting!

 The other myth people have is that Meetoo is a successful* business.

 *Using the measure of success in business as being “income generating”.
-(Because I otherwise believe it’s pretty successful.)
+(Because I otherwise, totes successful.)

 I began Meetoo in 2011… yup that’s forever in blog years.
 Some people think it’s my full-time job – for the record, it’s still a hobby (I do occasional sponsored posts, but most of my perks are in-kind).
 The truth is I get a buzz out of having access to things I wouldn’t otherwise, and I get a buzz out of helping people by sharing interesting things.
-Sometimes I wonder what I am doing (especially at 1am on mornings I am trying to finish the damn school holiday what’s on list!).
-But I don’t know how to stop – and I have a sense of responsibility to my readers.
+Sometimes I wonder what I am doing (especially at 1am on mornings I am trying to finish the dreaded school holiday list!).
+But I don’t know how to stop – and I have a sense of responsibility to you guys.